Minxyzgo/StellarisJavaMod/README.md

-# ExampleJavaMod
+# ExampleKotlinMod
-A prototype Java Mindustry mod that works on Android and PC.
+A Kotlin Mindustry mod that works on Android and PC.
+This is equivalent to the [Java](https://github.com/Anuken/ExampleJavaMod) version, except in Kotlin.

 ## Building for Desktop Testing